 Protecting Our People

-It was during the interview process that Chuck Kidd decided that New River Electrical was in the perfect place for the final phase in his career.
+It was during the interview process that Chuck Kidd decided that New River Electrical was the perfect place for the final phase in his career.

 The interview process was, as he described, “meticulous and methodical.”
 Over the course of several months, he participated in multiple interviews – some lasting more than three hours – with NRE’s leadership team as he vied for the company’s new Vice President of Environmental Health and Safety position.